Jack Crowley: Men’s national team

 Crowley received his first senior international call-up for Ireland’s 2022 Autumn Nations Series fixture against Fiji.
 Crowley made his senior international debut for Ireland in the game against Fiji on 12 November, replacing Munster teammate Joey Carbery at fly-half early in the second-half of the match and scoring two conversions in Ireland's 35–17 win.
-Following a pre-match injury to Johnny Sexton, Crowley was promoted from the bench to make his first senior international start for Ireland against Australia on 19 November, scoring a penalty and conversion in their 13–10 win.
+Crowley made his first senior international start for Ireland against Australia on 19 November, scoring a penalty and conversion in their 13–10 win.

 Crowley was selected in his first senior Ireland squad for the Six Nations ahead of the 2023 tournament, and made his tournament debut as a replacement in Ireland's 34–20 away win against Italy in round three on 25 February.
 Ireland went on win the grand slam.

 During the 2023 Rugby World Cup warm-up matches, Crowley started in Ireland's opening 33–17 win against Italy on 5 August, featured as a replacement in the 29–10 win against England on 19 August, before starting again in the 17–13 win against Samoa on 26 August.
 He was selected in Ireland's 33-man squad for the 2023 Rugby World Cup, and featured as a replacement in their opening 82–8 win against Romania on 9 September, the 13–8 win against South Africa on 23 September, and the 36–14 win against Scotland on 7 October.

-He was once again selected for the following 2024 Six Nations Championship, he started in the opener versus France in Marseille on 2 February, helping Ireland to a record 38-17 win against France.
+Crowley was once again selected for the following 2024 Six Nations Championship.
+He started in the opener versus France in Marseille on 2 February, helping Ireland to a record 38-17 win against France.
 He started the following weekend in Ireland's match at home to Italy, scoring his first senior try and kicking two conversions on the way to a 36-0 win.
 He ended up playing every available minute of the tournament.

 Despite starting every game of the tournament in the previous year, he would only go on to make one start during the 2025 Six Nations in 22–17 victory over Italy, having lost his place in the pecking order to Sam Prendergast.